 The plus side is that the pods are very well sealed so have a longer shelf life than most ground coffee and you won’t have an open packet, instead you’ll get a fresh pod to “open” each time you pull a shot.

 The pods themselves, while it depends on the type required for the specific machine, also end up costing much more per cup of coffee than a one pound bag of beans would.
 For pod machines, the user will sacrifice freshness and some quality in exchange for convenience.

-With the user having to measure the weight of beans used, dial in the proper grind level after tons of trial and error, the whole process can be a bit overwhelming.
+With the user having to measure the weight of beans used, dial in the proper grind level after tons of trial and error, and set the extraction time, water temperature and pressure the whole process can be a bit overwhelming!